16Bitt/forthstrap/doc/forthstrap-assembly.md

 ```

 From this mess of an example you get to see most of how forthstrap's output looks: mangled names, no actual operators, and lots of something named SAVE_WS.

+_What it Actually Does_

+Forthstrap spits out a massive assembly file in the above format.
+Why?
+Well, with some simple macros in the assembler of your choice, and a few assembly words (not even these, if you choose to use the C ABI, possibly), and bam!
+You have a tailored distribution.
+It's easy to modify the core FORTH engine, add new components, and start developing software.

+_Common Outputs_

+* SAVE_WS: should be "dd" for nasm x86, simply saves a word that is the word size of your CPU
+* Anything ending in an ':': This should be clear to assembly programmers, simply a label constant
+* STRING: Saves a string, allowing the appending of a null terminator.
+Nasm x86 should define this as "db".